Syspoke/syspoke.github.io/README.md

 * __HyperHDR Mod__

-Light version with some modifications
+Light version with some tweaks

 Updated frequently